 There are countless examples of companies that have successfully repositioned themselves over the years, and there are countless ways your organization can do the same—especially when it comes to open enrollment.

 As healthcare costs rise with no end in sight, it’s no longer enough to think of open enrollment as the one time a year when employees can choose their benefits.
 It’s now a crucial time of year to help your employees employees save money.
 That’s why it’s time to reframe open enrollment as an annual financial check-up.

-Here are three messages you can use to help your employees see open enrollment as their annual financial checkup:
+Here are three messages you can use to provide financial guidance and help your employees see open enrollment as their annual financial checkup:

-#1.
-Open enrollment is when they can make sure next year’s benefits will match next year’s needs.
+2. Open enrollment is when employees can make sure next year’s benefits fit next year’s needs.

-A lot can change in a year—maybe an employee is planning surgery, or planning to have a baby, or just planning to stay real chill for a dozen months or so.
-The point is, the medical plan they chose last year might not be the best financial option for next year.
+A lot can change in a year.
+Maybe an employee is planning to have a baby, or know they have a surgery coming up, or they’re committing to try therapy for the first time.
+Whatever their change in circumstance is, their current medical plan might not be the best financial option for next year.

-Ideally, your employees have access to a decision support tool to help walk them through the costs and benefits of each of their options, based on the care they anticipate needing.
-But at the very least, thoughtful messaging can remind them to consider how their big life changes might affect their benefits and offer some guidance about the questions they should be asking.
+Ideally, your employees have access to a benefits engagement tool to help walk them through the costs and benefits of each of their options, based on the care they anticipate needing.
+But at the very least, thoughtful messaging can remind them to consider how their big life changes might affect their benefits, and offer some guidance about the questions they should be asking themselves.

-#3.
-Open enrollment is when your employees can take stock of all their financial goals and obligations, benefits-related or otherwise.
+3. Open enrollment is when employees can take stock of all their financial goals and obligations, benefits-related or otherwise.